sek/ScoreDisplay/README.md

 ## Instructions

 * Tap on top of screen to increase by one point
-* Swipe 2 fingers up/down to adjust score by 2 points
-* Swipe 3 fingers up/down to adjust score by 3 points
+* Long press anywhere to reset score to 0

 ## Thoughts of what TODO next: